USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial2.md

 ### Importing data

 Edit the absolute paths in your manifest file to match your file location, then import the data into QIIME.

-This step in the tutorial imports demultiplexed data into QIIME.

-> NOTE: If you have multiplexed data in a format like `EMPPairedEndSequences` you will need to demultiplex it first using the `demux` plugin.
-For a paired-end example see example see [this tutorial.](https://docs.qiime2.org/2018.6/tutorials/atacama-soils/#atacama-demux)

 ```
 qiime tools import \